 Raffles Hotel is a beautifully colonial looking building, lovely to wander around and soak up the atmosphere and like all hotels in Singapore seem too has an arcade of shops attached to it.
 However given this is Raffles the shops seem to be suitably fitting with amongst other things a Tiffany's and a Jim Thompson silk shop.

-Another thing I would suggest is worth doing on a visit to Raffles is to have a look in the hotel's museum.
+Another thing I would suggest is worth doing on a visit to Raffles is to have a look in the hotel's museum (sadly this is now closed).
 It's only three rooms of exhibits but is free and is basically a collection of items from the hotel's history.
 A lot of these are items that previous guests 'acquired' on their own visits to the hotels and fabulous photos of parties and guests enjoying the hotel's facilities from a bygone era in Singapore's history.
 There is also the scribbled down note of the original recipe for the Singapore Sling alongside a photo of the bartender who invented it.

 Of course the hotel has a shop and for all the, as to be expected, expensive souvenirs that can be purchased there are also items that won't break the bank and will make for a nice memento of your visit.
 Despite the Long Bar being a real tourist hub I still think Raffles is definitely worth a trip.
 How can you say you've been to Singapore if you haven't been there after all?